Francisco de Toledo: Mining

 Mining, especially silver mining, was the most important economic enterprise of the Viceroyalty.
-A single mountain at Potosi in Bolivia produced an estimated 60% of all the silver mined in the world during the second half of the 16th century.
+A single mountain at Potosí in Bolivia produced an estimated 60% of all the silver mined in the world during the second half of the 16th century.
 A twenty percent tax on mining was a major source of revenue for the kingdom of Spain.

 Silver was mined at Potosí by Inca methods, but the purest silver was depleted by the 1560s and production declined.
 However, the Patio process, a new method of purifying silver ore using mercury, was invented in Mexico.
 Toledo confiscated the mercury mines at Huancavelica for the Spanish crown and introduced the Patio process.
 He called it "the most important marriage in the world between the mountain of Huancavelica and the mountain of Potosi."
 Between 1571 and 1575 production of silver quintupled.
 The increase in silver and mercury production resulted in a demand for thousands of laborers with much of the demand being filled by forced laborers.
-Potosi became one of the largest cities of the world with a population as large as London.
+Potosí became one of the largest cities of the world with a population as large as London.